emiliogarza/FlappySwift/AWS_README.md

     Step 1: In `MainViewController.swift`, add the following extension to `MainViewController` class:

     ```swift
+    // Add AWSMobileClient import statement on the top
+    import AWSMobileClient

     // Mark: AWS Sign In

     extension MainViewController {